RebelGuy/chat-mate-client/docs/features.md

 The status indicator can be in 4 states:
 - Red: Can't connect to the ChatMate server.
-- Dark blue: Connection to the server established, but no livestream has been set.
+- Dark blue: Connection to the server established, but no Youtube livestream has been set. (only relevant for Youtube streamers).
 - Cyan: Livestream has been set, but is not currently live.
 - Green: Livestream is live.